jcsmnd/2017FALL_DB_PROJECT/README.md

 # 2017fall_database
 TU DB TEAM PROJECT

-built a dbms program that able to manage students using java swing and mysql
+built a dbms tabular view app that able to manage students using java swing and mysql